iamdonovan/pyddem/doc/fitting.rst

 elevation and confidence interval at each time step.

 That's it!
 The last thing to do is to open up the netCDF file and check the results.
-After that, you can use :doc:`pyddem/modules/volint_tools` to calculate volume changes from your fitted elevation changes.
+After that, you can use :mod:`pyddem.volint_tools` to calculate volume changes from your fitted elevation changes.
 Good luck!

 Notes